Margly app for Shopify#

-1. Open the add-on in Shopify App Store
+Open the app in the Shopify App Store

 Shopify redirects you to your administration and shows a confirmation screen where you'll see the exact list of data Margly is requesting access to + a link to the privacy policy.
 Margly requests read-only permissions only: